 • Ethics: Able to identify compliance issues, documenting and reporting such instances to their PI and / or the HSR Office after consultation with their PI

-The Office of Research and Innovation provides an informational series on Human Subjects Research.
+The Office of Research and Innovation provides an informational series on Human Subjects Protections.
 Click on the button below to view the playlist.

 IRB Member NameTitle/Department